Rishi Sunak hires journalist Amber de Botton as communications director

 ITV political editor Robert Peston tweeted: “My colleague Amber de Botton is leaving ITV to be @RishiSunak’s director of communications.
 She is a brilliant news editor and journalist, and leaves a huge hole at @itvnews.”

+Sky News political editor Beth Rigby wrote: “She’s a seriously talented news editor & political operator, now heading to No 10 to direct PM’s communications strategy.
+They mean business.”

-Mr Sunak appointed ITV News’s former national editor Allegra Stratton as his director of strategic communications in 2020 when he was chancellor, before she was poached to become Boris Johnson’s spokeswoman for televised briefings.
+Mr Sunak appointed ITV News’s former national editor Allegra Stratton as his director of strategic communications in 2020 when he was chancellor, before she was poached a few months later to become Boris Johnson’s spokeswoman for televised briefings.

-It was ITV that obtained a video of Ms Stratton joking about a “fictional party” at a mock press conference days after a rule-breaching Christmas party at No 10.
+It was ITV that obtained a video of Ms Stratton joking about a “fictional party” at a mock press conference days after an allegedly rule-breaching Christmas party at No 10.
 She resigned a day later.

 Register for free to continue reading